Last Updated on Samuel Franklinby

-Something we ourselves have experienced with the growing prevalence of adblocker which has a high usage amongst the technology focused gaming community.
-While we’ve managed to manoeuvre our way through these difficult times to ensure we are at least covering our costs in most months not all websites during the height of adblock growth in 2016 and 2017 and today we thought we would dedicate a page to at least one website we are aware of, being JumpToGamer.com
+We have also experienced this challenge with the growing prevalence of adblockers, which are particularly popular among the technology-focused gaming community.
+While we’ve managed to manoeuvre our way through these difficult times to ensure we are at least covering our costs in most months not all websites during the height of adblock growth in 2016 and 2017 and today we thought we would dedicate a page to at least one such website we are aware of, being JumpToGamer.com

 What Was JumpToGamer?

-Casting the net of content wide JumpToGamer was a catch all sort of website that tackled game reviews, featured articles, tips and the occasional hardware review.
+Casting the net of content wide JumpToGamer was a comprehensive website that tackled game reviews, featured articles, tips and hardware reviews when relevant.
 With the site being in its peak as Games Finder was also an upcoming website we enjoyed reading the writers perspective which we sometimes shared and sometimes differed from our own.
 We didn’t consider the website a direct competitor as we are focused on finding similar games rather than editorial pieces like JumpToGamer but did enjoy the comparison of what a similar related gaming website was delivering to their audience and we always regret not contacting the site directly for some sort of collaboration.

 With a similar sized website to our own it was a great benchmark for ourselves on the type of content they were producing, the success and failures they were experiencing and the activity of their social following which is something that we’ve always struggled to grow outside a core audience that floats around 5,000 Facebook followers and 1,200 Twitter followers.